tonitammi/relaamo-log/README.md

 ```

 ## Build and deploy to Firebase Hosting

 ```
 npm run deploy
 ```

-You have to have Firebase CLI installed.
-Remember to login too.
+You need to have Firebase CLI to deploy the app (see https://firebase.google.com/docs/cli).